-General Introduction
+Introduction

-The revelations in this lesson, spanning November 1831 to January 1832, are mostly short but provide some important doctrinal teachings and historical progression of Church organization and practice.
-Here are commands to handle the printing of the revelations, including the creation of the stewardship group called the Literary Firm; how to carry money from Ohio to Missouri in pairs, not singly; and that it is time to call presidents of each priesthood quorum, including a new president of the high priesthood (which becomes president of the Church very quickly).
+The revelations discussed here, spanning November 1831 to January 1832, are mostly short but provide some important doctrinal teachings and historical progression of Church organization and practice.
+Here are commands to handle the printing of the revelations, including the creation of the stewardship group called the Literary Firm; how to carry money from Ohio to Missouri in pairs, not singly; and that it is time to call presidents of each priesthood quorum, including a new president of the high priesthood (which soon becomes President of the Church).

 Joseph Smith and Sidney Rigdon were focused on the Bible translation effort after setting it aside for several months to go to Missouri and then get their families settled in Hiram, Ohio.
-But they were not far into it again when the Lord needed to have them go preach the gospel to counteract the criticisms of two apostates Ezra Booth and Symonds Ryder.
+But they were not far into it again when the Lord needed them to go preach the gospel to counteract the criticisms of two apostates, Ezra Booth and Symonds Ryder.
 After completing this, they again turned their attention to the Bible work.

-A second Church bishop was called to serve the Ohio Saints-Newel K. Whitney.
-And at a general conference in Amherst, Ohio, a dozen missionary companionships were called to preach in various areas in the United States.
+With Edward Partridge supporting Saints in Missouri, a second Church bishop was called to serve the Ohio Saints- Newel K. Whitney.
+At a general conference in Amherst, Ohio, a dozen missionary companionships were called to preach in various areas in the United States.
 They were promised great success if they were faithful, which is just what many of them experienced, though some of them struggled with their calls, showing a lack of conversion that later led them out of the Church.